Dog Ears and How To Care For Them

 Certain conditions, such as a build up of wax and reduced air circulation, are conducive to ear infections starting.
 Such conditions keep the ear canals warm and humid, ideal for bacteria and yeast to thrive.
 If it impedes removal of debris and reduces air circulation, it is an ear infection winner.
 This is because such ‘blockages’ keep the ear canal warm and humid, which in turn promotes growth of bacteria and yeasts.
 In most cases of canine ear infections, these present as a pair.

-CleanAural Ear Cleaner is specially formulated to clean both healthy and infected ears.VET PRICE £21.34 £4.51
+CleanAural Ear Cleaner is specially formulated to clean both healthy and infected ears.SRP £21.34 £4.51

 Ear infections in dogs